Knowledge Transfer Partnerships: Structure

-Function

-The aims of each KTP programme are to facilitate the transfer of knowledge and technology and the spread of technical and business skills to the company, stimulate and enhance business-relevant research and training undertaken by the knowledge base, and enhance the business and specialist skills of a recently qualified graduate.
+Purpose

+KTPs are tailored to the specific requirements of individual partnerships, each addressing specific needs.
+Through the placement of highly qualified graduates, businesses gain innovative solutions, new technologies and expertise over 12 to 36 months.

+Supported by academic partners, graduates help implement business solutions.
+KTPs have proven effective, generating over £2 billion for the UK economy from 2010 to 2020, and currently support around 800 businesses, 100 knowledge bases (this could be a university, college, research and technology organisation or Catapult) and over 850 graduates.

-As a part-government funded programme, a company entering into a KTP programme contributes between 33 and 50 per cent of the project cost, with the government contributing the remainder.
-Average annual project costs are approximately £60,000.
+As a part-government funded programme, a business entering into a KTP programme contributes between 25 and 50 per cent of the project cost, with the Innovate UK contributing the remainder.
+Average annual project costs are approximately £80,000.
 This package includes the associate's salary, as well as a travel budget, personal development budget, academic input and expertise, and administrative support.

 Vacancies

-Potential KTP associates (recently qualified graduates, generally with a masters or doctoral level qualification) can search and apply for vacancies on the KTP website.
+Potential KTP associates (suitably qualified graduates or equivalent experience) can search and apply for vacancies on the KTP website.
 Associates benefit from generous travel and personal development budgets, as well as receiving additional training in business and project management.